shiyis/nlpwshiyi/modules/2d-automatic-differentiation.md

     # This is because the update steps are not part of the model's
     # computation that we want to differentiate.
-    #They are just simple in-place updates of the parameters.
+    # They are just simple in-place updates of the parameters.
-    with torch.no_grad():
+    with torch.no_grad(): d
         w_v -= learning_rate * w_v.grad
         b_v -= learning_rate * b_v.grad